Over $1 million was raised for the new center, with long-time Plant City residents Betty and Charles Grimes providing the leadership gift.

 “As a not-for-profit hospital, we are looking to the community to help provide the financial support for this exciting new project,” said Sullivan.
 “In the past decade the hospital has undertaken a tremendous number of improvements that have had a very positive impact on patient care.
 We’re appreciative that the community has always responded generously to our need.”

-Of the major projects that the hospital has undertaken, Sullivan points to the new Emergency Department, which uses a ‘racetrack’ circular design that is now being adopted throughout the state as a best practice model.
-The new heart and vascular center, which opened in 2010, has exceeded expectations and the hospital is now considering an expansion to meet the demand.
+Of the major projects that the hospital has undertaken, Sullivan points to the Emergency Department, which uses a ‘racetrack’ circular design that is now being adopted throughout the state as a best practice model.
+The heart and vascular center, which opened in 2010, has exceeded expectations.
 In addition, all the rooms on 2 South were converted to private rooms, creating a hotel-like environment for patients admitted to this wing.

-David Sullivan, the Critical Care Center Capital Campaign Chair and Foundation Vice President noted that South Florida Baptist Hospital is a source of tremendous community pride.
+David Sullivan, the Critical Care Center Capital Campaign Chair noted that South Florida Baptist Hospital is a source of tremendous community pride.